-The hardest thing is probably to endure everything from the psychological point of view.
-The guides are in hard life situations and they transfer their problems onto you as well.
+The hardest thing is probably to endure everything from a psychological point of view.
+The guides are in hard life situations, and they transfer their problems onto you as well.
 It can be very exhausting.
 I never had a problem with them not respecting me.
-I am their employer, and someone they can talk to.
+I am their employer and someone they can talk to.
 Not exactly a friend, like in the beginning, but the relationship changes over time, of course.

 Have you ever found yourself in a dangerous situation?